-You Can Pass Your UK DSA Theory Test with help from 4testpass.com your online driving test expert.
+You Can Pass Your Theory Test with help from 4testpass.com your online driving test expert.

 Let us the driving test experts show you how to pass theory test first time.
 Helping you pass quicker and saving you money too.

 We will show you the best methods and products to help you revise for and pass your theory test, plus our how to pass theory test tips.
 With our expert help you really can pass your theory test first time!

-A question often asked is should the learner driver take and pass theory test prior to starting driving lessons?
+A question we are often asked is should the learner driver take and pass theory test prior to starting driving lessons?
 Well this depends on a number of factors, such as whether you will be learning over a period of time or taking an intensive driving course.
-Ideally i would suggest starting driving lessons and then take and with our help and advice pass your DSA theory test.
+Ideally i would suggest starting driving lessons and then take and with our help and advice pass your DVSA theory test.
 By revising for your theory test while taking lessons you will be better able to understand many of the subjects.
 The result is you will be more likely to pass your theory test first time.